KMalkowski/expo-android-auto-hello-world/README.md

   - Add a basic CarAppService.kt.
   - Add your first screen - HelloWorldScreen.kt.
   - Add the required automotive_app_desc.xml file and copy it to appropriate location in the Android project.

+You can launch your app using [Desktop Head Unit](https://developer.android.com/training/cars/testing/dhu).